fitoalfarooo/IA-laboratories/README.md

 3. No other algorithm can converge normally, they only approach the global minimum, unless the learning rate is gradually reduced

-**9.Suppose  you  are  using  Ridge  Regression  and  you  notice  that  the  training error and the validation error are almost equal and fairly high.
+**9. Suppose  you  are  using  Ridge  Regression  and  you  notice  that  the  training error and the validation error are almost equal and fairly high.
 Would you say that the model suffers from high bias or high variance?
 Should you increase the regularization hyperparameter α or reduce it?**

 1. If the training error and the validation error are almost equal and quite high, it is likely that the model does NOT fit the training set, which means that it has a high bias.